appbaseio/Docs/src/ElasticSearch.md

 Appbase uses opensource Elasticsearch in the backend, and provides all the powerful search features of ES, on the data stored in Appbase.

 When you want to make some data _searchable_, you have to enable search on a namespace in the _Dashboard_.
-In the _Data Browswr_, enable the search by toggling the <i class="fa fa-eye-slash"></i> switch on the namespace.
+In the _Data Browser_, enable the search by toggling the <i class="fa fa-eye-slash"></i> switch on the namespace.
 If search is enabled, you should see this icon <i class="fa fa-eye"></i> next to the namespace.

 Enabling search on a namespace causes all the vertices inside the namespace to be indexed inside Elasticsearch.
 New vertices created inside this namespace are automatically indexed, and searchable.
 When the data of a vertex is updated, the indices update automatically and new data is searchable.